muhammadAkbar7/my-website-react/README.md

 Update 1:

-Added a form where I can log, delete, and edit my project in react (shown in the screen shot).
+Added a form where I can log, delete, and edit my project in react (shown in the screen shot (found in front-end folder)).